elosoarcade/realistic-livestock/README.md

-# Realistic livestock
+# Realistic lifestock
-Realistic Livestock is a Minecraft Bedrock add-on that introduces more realistic mechanics for farm animals, including distinctions between males and females and significantly slower growth for baby animals. 🐄
+Realistic Lifestock is a Minecraft Bedrock add-on that introduces more realistic mechanics for farm animals, including distinctions between males and females and significantly slower growth for baby animals. 🐄

 This add-on introduces males for cows, sheep, rabbits, pigs, and chickens — all of which are required for breeding.
 These males will spawn in their corresponding biomes but will be much scarcer than females.